 - You would need to get a 7-8% return in a taxable account, like a 401(k) or IRA, in order to equal the return of a properly structured Bank On Yourself plan.
 But you don’t have the risk or volatility of stocks, real estate and other traditional investments to get that!

 If you haven’t requested a free Bank On Yourself Analysis, please do it today.
 It will show you how you could reach your financial goals and dreams in the shortest time possible… and turn your back on the stomach-churning ups and downs of Wall Street and other investments.

 If you’re wondering where you’ll find the money to fund your plan, take heart.
 There are at least eight common ways to free up funds.
-When you request your Analysis, you’ll also get a referral to a Bank On Yourself Authorized Advisor.
+When you request your Analysis, you’ll also get a referral to a Bank On Yourself Professional.
 These specialists (only 200 in the country qualify) are masters at helping people restructure their finances to free up seed money to fund a plan, so don’t count yourself out!
 Request your Analysis today.